mit-plv/fiat-crypto/README.md

   reify and apply things from the cache.

-- `PushButtonSynthesis/*`: Reifies the various operations from `Arithmetic.v`, definies the compositions of the BoundsPipeline with these operations, proves that their interpretations satisfies the specs from `COperationSpecifications.v`, assembles the reified post-bounds operations into synthesis targets.
+- `PushButtonSynthesis/*`: Reifies the various operations from `Arithmetic.v`, defines the compositions of the BoundsPipeline with these operations, proves that their interpretations satisfies the specs from `COperationSpecifications.v`, assembles the reified post-bounds operations into synthesis targets.
 These are the files